knowledgecode/date-and-time/README.md

 ## Recent Changes

+- 2.4.3
+  - Fixed an issue where using the `addMonths` function in regions with daylight saving time would return incorrect results.

 - 2.4.2
   - Fixed an issue where the timezone plugin stopped working due to Node.js timezone update.

 - 2.4.1
   - Fixed the previous Jest support.

-- 2.4.0
-  - Support for testing in Jest.

 ## Usage